Financial Support

 Unfortunately, banks usually only open an account using the name and gender marker on your overseas passport.
 Some branch managers may have the discretion to use your correct name.
 However, most will only do this after you can legally change your name in New Zealand (after you have residency or permanent residency).

-Contact Asylum Seekers Support Trust (ASST) for support if you run into any problems opening a bank account.
+You can contact Asylum Seekers Support Trust (ASST) for support if you run into any problems opening a bank account.

 The second step is to apply for a benefit from Work and Income (WINZ).
 You may be eligible for Emergency Benefit (EB) to help with essential living expenses and Temporary Additional Support (TAS) to help with accommodation costs if you are paying rent.